nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 You can search for any number of tags (including 0 if other search fields are used)
 </div>

-Arguments
+Arguments<br>
--n NAME : returns stores that match the name
+-n NAME : returns stores that match the name<br>
--t TAGNAME : returns stores with that tag
+-t TAGNAME : returns stores with that tag<br>
--l LOCATION : returns stores with location matching a location name -c CUSINE : returns stores with matching cuisine name -h : displays this help
+-l LOCATION : returns stores with location matching a location name<br>
+-c CUSINE : returns stores with matching cuisine name<br>
+-h : displays this help
 <br><br>